 When I asked children on what they have learned on their tablets.
 Many of them rushed to show me models and toys they have built from the “Activity Video” section on the tablets.
 I recorded one such experience of two children who made a model to showcase strength of natural fibre.

 You can watch it here:

-TABLAB is serving several purposes here – it is making learning fun, is making children excited to come to school everyday proactively and is helping teachers to run their bridge programs better.
-Tomorrow these children can join school, go for higher education, work and make a true contribution to our country’s future.
+TABLAB is serving several purposes here – it is making learning fun.
+Further, it is making children excited to come to school everyday proactively and is helping teachers to run their bridge programs better.
+In addition to it with the help of these tabs, tomorrow these children can join school, go for higher education, work and make a true contribution to our country’s future.
 I know this is a large and a long term dream, but we do see it today, right in front of us – in the eyes of these children.

-We are very grateful to have received an opportunity to work with these children and make Panipat a Child Free Zone city.
-We are deeply committed to our vision and will continue to work with these children to offer them life shaping opportunities.
-Panipat is fighting a fourth battle and we are happy to collaborate with NGOs and CRSs to fight this battle.
+We are very grateful to have received an opportunity to work with these children and fight the Fourth battle of Panipat aiming to make it a Child labor Free Zone city.
+We deeply commit to our vision and will continue to work with these children.
+Overall we will continue to offer them life shaping opportunities.
+At last, as Panipat is fighting a fourth battle and we are happy to collaborate with NGOs and CRSs to fight this battle.

-In the end, I would leave you with this one video which I shot while in one of their learning centres.
+In the end, I would leave you with this one video.
+It is what i shot while in one of their learning centres.
 Watch the part towards the end where i also talk to a kid on how he is finding to use TABLAB.